 Click the Restore Previous Action button (back arrow icon) that appeared next to the Create Pose Asset button.
 This reassigns the previous Action, so that you’re back at the animation you had before.

 As described in Design Limitations, Blender only writes data to the currently open blend-file.
 To copy a pose from some other file into a pose library file, see the following steps:

 Pose the character and select the relevant bones.

-Click the Copy Pose as Asset button, which is available in the Action Editor as well as the 3D Viewport Sidebar.
+Click the Copy Pose as Asset button, which is available in the Action Editor.
 This will create the pose asset (including its thumbnail) and store it in a temporary file somewhere.

 Choose an existing pose asset, and open its context menu.
 Click the Open Blend File option.

 A new Blender process will start, and automatically open the asset library file that contains the chosen pose.
 By the way, this works for all assets, not just poses!